Gourdam/reddit-post-data-analysis/README.md

 #####by Jordan Hu and Shabab Ayub

 ###Description
 Reddata is a web-app that allows a user to visualize the data related to a Reddit post.
+Scroll down to check out pictures!

 ##Background:
 The web-app **parses a given Reddit post URL**.
 Using a bot made with **Python**, the server continuously updates information regarding the specified requests to the Reddit API which is stored in a **SQL database**.
 Then, a **JavaScript charting library, Chart.JS**, is used to **analyze and present the data** in a user-friendly manner.
 An added feature allows the program to intelligently decide to stop requesting after a post stagnates in activity.